Purcell Trench manufacturing company

 There isn’t any logical reason for non-residents to pay ten times more than residents.
 While residents may contribute state or provincial tax dollars toward conservation, they routinely contribute more tax dollars toward exploitation and resource degradation, something non-residents do not do.
 The most insidious justifications center around locals going without the advantages of resource exploitation, as if people have a God given right to destroy fish and wildlife in the pursuit of profit.

-Several years ago, I worked with a state attempting to broaden the funding base, especially to include non-consumptive wildlife “users.”
+Several years ago I worked with a state attempting to broaden the funding base, especially to include non-consumptive wildlife “users.”
 After extensive research and coordination with other states, the Wildlife Commission adopted a single new bird hunting tag.
 And so it goes.
 States have spent decades attempting to develop a fee system to capture non-consumptive wildlife user dollars, with little success.

 When I lived in Idaho, a talented Fish and Wildlife Department Director elected to leave the state for the equivalent position in a smaller, less exciting (from a fish and wildlife perspective) state.
 Why would anyone leave the Idaho F&W top post for the same position in a state like that, I asked myself.
-Idaho DFW relied almost solely on fees while the Department of the other state received generous tax support from the legislature.
+Idaho DFW relied almost solely on hunting and fishing fees for revenue while the Department of the other state received generous tax support from the legislature.
 This is all one needs to know about fees versus tax funding.

 What is an appropriate fee?